SAP-archive/teched2023-XP287v/exercises/ex4/README.md

 12. Pick any host name, e.g. `myapp-<yourname>` and keep the "Path" field empty.
 13. Select `Save`.
 14. At the "Actions" column, select `Map Route`.
-15. In the drop-down list, select your app and select `Save`.
+15. In the dropdown list, select your app and select `Save`.

 ## Exercise 4.5 Try it out